gstupp/cdx/README.md

      cd "$(cdext -p ${PWD} ${@} ${CDX_FILE})" && echo "${PWD}"
 }
 ```
 The `cdext` command accepts as paramters a `pivot` (typically the current directory), a  `pattern` and a list of files (typically `${CDX_FILE}`).
 If `pattern` contains `//` they are swapped by `*`.
 Then a new (extended) pattern is defined to be `*patten!(*/*)?(/)` which is compared against every line in the input.
 For each line that matches the new pattern the LPM (Longest prefix match) to the pivot is computed.
-If the patten ends with `//` the LSM (Longest Suffix Match) is computed as well.
-Finally the first entry that matched  `pattern`, had the best LPM to the pivot and, optionally, also the best LSM is returned.
+Finally the first entry that matched  `pattern` and has the best LPM to the pivot is returned.

 # Notes
 1. The reason `pattern` is  changed to the extended glob `*patten!(*/*)?(/)` instead of just `*pattern*` is so that for example `cdx A` will match `/projA` but not `/projA/dev/bin` in the example above.
 1. `cdext` matches only directories that appear explicitly (have their own entry).
 No attmpt is made to deduce partial paths from the input.
-1. If the wildcard pattern plus the LPM (and LSM when used) score returns more than one candidate the one closest to the pivot in the directory tree is chosen.
+1. If the wildcard pattern plus the LPM score returns more than one candidate the one closest to the pivot in the directory tree is chosen.

 # Installation
 This repository contains the sources of `cdext` which should be compiled and placed in the `PATH`, along with a bash file (`cdx.d`) that should be sourced, typically from `~/.bashrc`.
 Also an example shell script (`cdx_update_example.sh`) is supplied that can be used to create and update a database of directories.